culdo/culdo/README.md

 ### Hi there 👋, I'm Jun Hu(胡鈞)

-- 🌱 I love coding and Unix-like software, and make a lot of side-projects shared on Github.
+- 🌱 I love coding and Unix-like software, and make a lot of side-projects shared on GitHub.
 - ⚡ My favorite news site is [Hacker News](https://news.ycombinator.com/).
 - 💡 I'm now interesting in Startups.